QuantumRaven/nexcess-bash-scripts/README.md

 # Center for Nexcess Bash Scripts
 Here is where you will find all of my custom bash scripts for Nexcess.

-# canned-email.sh
-## Supported device(s): Your local device's user account.
-Do NOT use on Nexcess servers.
-### Note: This script requires that you install xclip on your local device: https://man.archlinux.org/man/xclip.1.en and https://github.com/astrand/xclip
-Package manager support: apt and dnf.

-# help-request.sh
-## Supported device(s): Your local device's user account.
-Do NOT use on Nexcess servers.
+Each folder with container a README.md file that breaks down how the script works as well as the script itself.